jotask/Game/README.md

 # NotAHero

-Game made for Jose Vives Iznardo for Aberystwyth University.
+Game made by Jose Vives Iznardo for Aberystwyth University.
 For the module CS25210 Client-Side Graphics Programming for the Web.

 ## Getting Started